BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 then you achieve a more balanced load distribution.
 Tasks are distributed on the hosts fairly when the input list is short.

 Task delegation to processes assumes that the worker q processes are identical and either process is able to execute the task.
 This is not always the case there might be pools of q processes, each pool having its own responsibility.
-This is typical with horizontal partitioning of tables when data is distributed into shards therefore the each q process has visibility only to a subset of the data. q is famous for its database layer [kdb+](https://code.kx.com/q4m3/14_Introduction_to_Kdb%2B/) that can execute sql-like queries on on-disk or in-memory tables.
+This is typical with horizontal partitioning of tables when data is distributed into shards therefore each q process has visibility only to a subset of the data. q is famous for its database layer [kdb+](https://code.kx.com/q4m3/14_Introduction_to_Kdb%2B/) that can execute sql-like queries on on-disk or in-memory tables.

 There are high performant network storage option available in many public clouds, however, the best performance is still achieved with locally attached SSDs or with [Intel Optane](https://code.kx.com/q/kb/optane/).
 Queries are often easy to rewrite by employing map-reduce to support horizontal partitioning of the data.
 To send a task to a specific pool of q workers we can employ two techniques, called one-shot requests and socket sharding.